 The Sankey diagram below covers Sweden but could probably apply to most of Europe and the US.
 It shows the total energy input into the country and what it is used on.
 It tells us an inconvenient truth that no-one seems to be talking about: domestic CO2 emissions come largely from use of passenger cars.
 If we are serious about killing CO2 we have to look at killing the car as we know it.
 We have hardly started to even dare have that conversation.
 The other inconvenient corollary is that our transport system is oil-dependent.
 And oil is finite.
-We need to redesign from the ground the we we have arranged thing.
+We need to redesign from the ground up the way we arrange things.
 It is high time.
 Let me explain.

 When you study it closely you see that the total energy produced is 536 TWh.
 Of that, losses amount to 155 TWh.
 The major uses of energy are in: